 Starting in the center, gently press down so the dough pushes outwards.
 Work your way in a circle getting wider and wider with each rotation.

 You’ll actually feel some of the air bubbles pop as you go, but that’s ok because there’s plenty more.

 Hot electric coils are your friend.
 If using an electric oven, there’s an extra trick or 2 we can use to match the high heats of commercial pizza ovens (they often get to 800+F, which can’t be done in a normal home oven).

-The first is to use the top rack of your oven.
+Preheat and use the top rack of your oven.
 This puts the pizza closer to the heat source (assuming your electric oven has a top burner).